 Sending you love and courage to embrace all.

-Cranberry Almond Star Bread – a simple, easy step by step guide to making the most delicious cozy winter treat, perfect for the holidays!
-Recipe Updated 12/16/2018
+How to make Star Bread – a simple, easy step by step guide to making the most delicious cozy winter treat, perfect for the holidays!
+(Recipe Updated 12/16/2018)

 - Prep Time: 160 mins